codedayafternoon/filteringmechanism/README.md

     to.add("400");
     to.add("500");
     to.add("600");
-    PriceFilter priceFilter = new PriceFilter(2,"price", this.notifier, from, to);
+    PriceFilter priceFilter = new PriceFilter(2,"price", this.notifier, from, to); // the priceFilter inherits from RangeFilter

     filterContainer.AddFilter(sortFilter);
     filterContainer.AddFilter(priceFilter);